Limnovoid/Nebula/Orion/README.txt

 // --------------------------------------------------------------------------------------------------------------------------------

 Brief:
-Testing and debugging framework and useful classes.
+Development tools - test framework and useful debugging classes.
-Named after the Orion Nebula, the closest region of massive star formation to our Solar System, hosting numerous young stellar objects including the Trapezium Cluster.
+Named after the Orion Nebula, the closest region of massive star formation to our Solar System, hosting numerous young stellar objects such as the Trapezium Cluster.